mhbai/Subtitle-Translator-for-LM-Studio/README.md

 ## Version History

+### Version 1.81 (2025-08-07)
+- **Enhanced LM Studio Model Support**: Added support for the new "openai/gpt-oss-20b" model, which uses a special response format.
+The program now automatically detects and extracts the translation from responses containing the "final<|message|>" pattern, ensuring proper functionality with this model while maintaining compatibility with all other models.

 ### Version 1.8 (2025-08-05)
 - **Enhanced OpenRouter Model Selection**: Now you can choose from all current models available at OpenRouter.ai.
 The model selector dynamically uses the selected model ID, API endpoints, and applies them when using the chosen model.
 This ensures the program always provides the current range of AI models available from the provider.
 - **Expanded Language Support**: Added two new Chinese language variants: